SchweizerischeBundesbahnen/matsim-sbb-extensions/README.md

 - [Skim Matrices](#skim-matrices)

 **As of January 2021, the extensions have moved into a regular MATSim contribution.
+The documentation below still applies and is kept here for the moment.
+For support, please us the [MATSim FAQ](https://github.com/matsim-org/matsim-code-examples/issues), to report issues, please use the [MATSim issue tracker](https://github.com/matsim-org/matsim-libs/issues).
 The instructions will remain here for the time being.**